2020 To The Present

-I have been busy writing and speaking during the first half of 2021.
+I was busy writing and speaking during the first half of 2021.
 See my Media Room for updates and links: two articles for Qgiv, one focused top nonprofit tech tools, and one on the importance of social media and fundraising today.
 I gave a webinar on grant writing for Qgiv in April.

 During this time, I read and reviewed a new book by Barbara Floerish of The Grantsmanship Center, “You Have A Hammer: Building Grant Proposals For Social Change” on Amazon.com and Goodreads.